Module 11, Part 1: Lab Day#

 For this assessment you need to prepare and submit a ZIP file containing your

-modified versions of Monster.java
+modified versions of Monster.java and GameUtils.java.
+To prepare that ZIP

 file, you can simply execute from the terminal (inside the handout directory):